-- This is because a realtor can negotiate that the closing costs be paid by the home seller with a sellers concession towards a home buyer’s closing costs.
+- This is because a realtor can negotiate that the closing costs be paid by the home seller with a sellers concession towards a home buyer’s closing costs

-- Fannie Mae has reinstituted the 3% down payment conventional loan program for first time home buyers.
+- Fannie Mae has reinstituted the 3% down payment conventional loan program for first time home buyers

 - First time home buyers with at least a 620 FICO credit score can now qualify for a 3% down payment conventional loan on a home purchase.